Lab Snapshots

 Fig.4 - Star trails

 Telescope mounts and other equipment that compensate for the Earth's rotation are used for longer exposures without objects being blurred.
-They include commercial equatorial mounts and homemade devices.
-Mounts can suffer from inaccuracies due to backlash in the gears, wind, and imperfect balance, and so a technique called auto guiding is used as a closed feedback system to correct for these inaccuracies (Fig.5).
+These include commercial equatorial mounts and homemade devices.
+Mounts can suffer from inaccuracies due to backlash in the gears, wind, and imperfect balance, so a technique called auto-guiding is used as a closed feedback system to correct these inaccuracies (Fig. 5).

 Fig.5 - My example setup for astrophotography: a small Maksutov telescope with a digital SLR camera and autoguider (both with lens heater) mounted on an equatorial mount.